PeterMosmans/apdfhelper/README.md

   Ensure that internal links show the correct page, fitted in a PDF viewer.

+- swap pages

+  Not happy with the current page ordering?
+Swap them around.

+- split PDF into multiple single pages

+  Extract all pages from a PDF file as single PDF files.

-Currently only a command-line version of this tool is supplied.
+Sorry, currently only a command-line version of this tool is supplied, no graphical interface exists (yet...).

 ## Installation